-It is absolutely utterly styleless to steal the "show" from the bride.
-It is her day, her big performance!
-As a guest to wear a white dress or a white pantsuit when the bride appears in white, therefore remains taboo.
+It is considered absolutely silent to steal the “show” from the bride.
+It is their day, their grand entrance!
+Wearing a white dress or white pants suit as a guest when the bride appears completely in white therefore remains taboo.

 The wedding guests should not be better dressed than the bridal couple.
 The little black is inappropriate for a wedding.
 Although there is no special dress code for the church, the outfit should suit the occasion.

 3. Keep to clothing marks!

-Guests should strictly adhere to clothing labels.
-Clothes notes on invitation cards are on the bottom left.
-Usually only the dress code for the gentleman is given.
-"Dark suit" means festive clothing for the lady, everything is allowed from short to 7 / 8.
+Guests should adhere to clothing notes.
+Dress instructions on invitation cards are at the bottom left.
+Usually only the dress code for men is given.
+“Dark suit” means festive clothing for the lady, whereby everything is allowed from short to 7/8.

-"Smoking" requires at least a festive cocktail dress, but also long is possible.
+"Smoking" requires at least a festive cocktail dress, but long is also possible.
 A woman can also come in a festive pants suit.
-But they can also be: "For the occasion, we ask for festive clothing" or "evening wear desired".
+But they can also read: "Depending on the occasion, we ask for festive clothing" or "evening wear is welcome".